cosmos/governance/proposals/2021-05-gravity-bridge-deployment/README.md

 Gravity consists of 4 parts:

 - An Ethereum contract called Gravity.sol
-- The Gravity Cosmos module
+- The Gravity Cosmos module of Gaia
 - The orchestrator program which is run by Cosmos validators alongside the Gravity module
 - A market of relayers, who compete to submit transactions to Ethereum